 Dr Joan Costa-Font works at the London School of Economics (LSE) as an Associate Professor (‘Reader’) in Political Economy and a CESifo network research fellow.
 He has been Harkness – Commonwealth Fellow at Harvard University and visiting fellow at UCL Economics Department, Boston College (CRR) and Oxford University (IA).
 He has served as co-editor of the journal Applied Economic Perspectives and Policy (2011-14) and as a member of the research funding committee the National Institute for Health Research (NIHR).
 He has advised the World Bank, the World Health Organisation, the Inter-American Development Bank and the European Commission.

 Dr Costa-Font earned two undergraduate and research degrees, in economics (1996) and law (1997), both from Universitat de Barcelona, a master’s degree in economic analysis from Universitat Pompeu Fabra in 1998 and an MSc (Econ) in International Health Policy (with distinction) specializing in health economics and public economics.
 After completing a Ph.D. in economics in 2001, he earned a Marie Curie Postdoctoral Fellowship based at LSE until 2003.
 He then taught microeconomics and health economics as a tenured associate professor of applied economics at the University of Barcelona.
 During his time in Barcelona, he set up the Centre for Economic Analysis and Social Policies, completed a third undergraduate degree in political science.He joined the LSE faculty in 2007, initially as a lecturer, later senior lecturer (2010) and after that, reader (2012).
 Once the LSE adopted the new academic career system, he became an associate professor (reader).

-His teaching and research cover questions broadly related to the financing of health and long-term care and the social and institutional determinants of health and other behaviours (e.g., identity, inequality aversion, risk perceptions, culture, federalism, political agency, institutional origins of health inequality).
+His teaching and research cover questions broadly related to the financing of health and long-term care and the social and institutional determinants of health and other behaviors (e.g., identity, inequality aversion, federalism and the institutional origins of health inequality).